petervle/Risky_RPS/README.md

 1. Making automated Facebook (or other social media) posts.
 2. Connecting to an online network.
 Figure out how two remote people can play the game.
 3. A decent looking UI for my friends that are not so tech oriented.
 Not everyone can use a terminal.
+4. Organization.
+Let's look to create a file to manage the posts, one to manage the gameplay, one to manage the UI, and one to manage the network.